Biophysics; Microtubules; Mitosis; Molecular Biology; Physics; Molecular Motor Proteins; Nanotechnology; Axoneme; Biostatistics

 Biostatistics; Modeling; Nanotechnology; Noise

-Our lab is fascinated by the question of how small molecules like proteins, lipids and nucleotides self-assemble into cells and tissues that are thousands and millions of times large than molecular dimensions.
+Mechanics of Motor Proteins and the Cytoskeleton The Howard lab is fascinated by the question of how small molecules like proteins, lipids and nucleotides self-assemble into cells and tissues that are thousands to millions of times larger than molecular dimensions.
 How do the molecules know where they are, and whether the structures that they have made are the right size and shape?
-By combining highly sensitive techniques to visualize and manipulate individual biological molecules, with theory and modeling, we are trying to understand the interaction rules that allow molecules to work together to form highly organized and dynamic cellular structures.
+By combining highly sensitive techniques to visualize and manipulate individual biological molecules, with theory and modeling, the Howard lab is trying to understand the interaction rules that allow molecules to work together to form highly organized yet dynamic cellular structures.

 Extensive Research Description